Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 Overnight in Angangueo or Zitacuaro

 Highly recommended for families.
-Drive from CDMX in the afternoon, sleep in a small mountain town, hike the sanctuary in the morning when butterflies are most active (warming themselves and flying), drive back to CDMX after lunch.
+Drive from CDMX in the afternoon, sleep in a small mountain town, hike the sanctuary in the morning when butterflies are most active, drive back to CDMX after lunch.
 The towns are charming, the night sky at altitude is incredible, and you skip 6 hours of driving in one day.

 Recommended Hotels in Angangueo